temptemp3/sonarqube-docker-compose/README.md

 # sonarqube-docker-compose

-Docker compose recipes for extending tho [official Docker image for Sonarqube](https://github.com/SonarSource/docker-sonarqube).
+Docker compose recipe for extending tho [official Docker image for Sonarqube](https://github.com/SonarSource/docker-sonarqube) consisting of: Dockerfile; docker-compose.yml; and init.
+Use to build image derived from init changes on sonarqube image and compose services.

 ## quickstart